 It occurred to me that she might be unconsciously using the condition of her house as a wall to prevent her from having to look for a job.
 When I was about to hypnotize her, I told her confidently that this time we were going to give her all the energy she needed.
 "Are you going to take the place of my mother?" she asked, which tended to confirm my suspicions.

-After hypnotically guiding her through a rainbow of pleasant emotions and coming to the pot of gold at the end of it, I suggested that this was the gateway to Paradise, where she could contact her mother and pour her heart out to her while being comforted and soothed, much as her as her mother had done while she was alive.
+After hypnotically guiding Maryanne through a rainbow of pleasant emotions and coming to the pot of gold at the end of it, I suggested that this was the gateway to Paradise, where she could contact her mother and pour her heart out while being comforted and soothed, much as her as her mother had done while she was still alive.
+As our sessions continued, I soon discovered that these experiences were much more effective if I suggested that she was able to join her mother in a parallel Universe, where she was able to experience the actuao reality of her mother's actual presence.

 This type of reassurance appeared to be all that Maryanne needed in order to regain her former self confidence, clean up her house, and begin looking for a job.